aimclub/FEDOT/docs/source/basics/ts_forecasting.rst

 FEDOT allows you to forecast multivariate time-series.

-Use **multi time-series approach** to forecast an variable, using several realizations of the same random variable.
+Use **multi time-series approach** to forecast one time-series, while model was trained on the number of time-series of the same variable as target.
 At first, `lagged transformation`_ is applied to transform all of the time-series to table data then regression models are used.
 (Using several time-series allows you to expand training sample - after lagged transformation you get more train/target pairs).